Do you worry about how much sugar you consume?

-No doubt you are well aware that the typical western diet is scarily high in sugar.
-But is sugar really an evil substance we should all be avoiding?
-The answer is not a simple yes or no (of course), and this is because not all sugars are the same.
+Have you thought about it?
+You’ve probably worked out that the typical western diet is quite high in sugar.
+But is sugar really an evil substance you should be avoiding?
+Unsurprisingly, the answer is not a simple yes or no. Not all sugars are the same.

 What is sugar?

-We consume in two main ways.
+We consume sugar in two main ways.
 Firstly, naturally occurring sugar in our fruits and vegetables (for the most part, not too concerning).
-Secondly, through added or free sugar (and this is where we can come unstuck).
+Secondly, consuming food and beverages with added or free sugar (and this is where we can come unstuck).

 How much sugar should you eat?

 In 2019, Food Standards Australia published guidelines (in line with World Health Organisation recommendations) advising that free or added sugar should be limited to less than 10% of your daily kilojoule intake.
-For an average healthy adult at a healthy weight, consuming approximately 8000 kilojoules/day, this equates to about 10 teaspoons of added or free sugar per day.
+For an average healthy adult at a healthy weight, consuming approximately 8000 kilojoules/day, this equates to roughly about 11 teaspoons of added or free sugar per day.
+(One teaspoon of sugar is equivalent to approximately 4 grams of sugar which is roughly 70Kj.

 - One 375ml bottle of soft drink (approx 10 teaspoons)